j-nikki/koru/README.md

 Please see `LICENSE` for terms and conditions of use.

 The easiest way to use Koru in your project is to include it as a submodule: `git submodule add git@github.com:j-nikki/koru.git`.
-Now discover Koru in your CMake file (so you can `#include <koru.h>` in C++):
+Now discover Koru in your CMake file (so you can `#include <koru/...>` in C++):
 ```cmake
 add_subdirectory("koru")
 target_link_libraries(<target-name> ... koru)